M-Guney/hackerrank/README.md

 # hackerrank
-I will upload my HackerRank answer
+I will upload my HackerRank answer.

 I am using MS SQL in this adventure